StetHD/tarifa-book/platforms/ffos.md

 ```js
 user_pref("security.apps.privileged.CSP.default", "default-src *; script-src *; object-src 'none'; style-src *");
 ```
-It allows any remote scripts to be added in any packaged app, so **do this only your developpement devices.**
+It allows any remote scripts to be added in any packaged app, so **do this only on your development devices.**